Address

 An address allows the sender of the note to easily discover the interface of the receiving account.
 As explained in the account interface section, every account can have a different set of procedures that note scripts can call, which is the interface of the account.
 In order for the sender of a note to create a note that the receiver can consume, the sender needs to know the interface of the receiving account.
 This can be communicated via the address, which encodes a mapping of standard interfaces like the basic wallet.

-If a sender wants to create a note, it is up to them to check whether the receiver account has an interface that it compatible with that note.
+If a sender wants to create a note, it is up to them to check whether the receiver account has an interface that is compatible with that note.
 The notion of an address doesn't exist at protocol level and so it is up to wallets or clients to implement this interface compatibility check.

 Structure